calzoneman/sync/README.md

 About
 -----

-Sync is a server/client combination I wrote to synchronize media playback among clients.
-It's inspired by Synchtube, but I wanted to make the interface simpler, add a searchable library for each channel, and it's just a fun challenge.
+CyTube (formerly Sync) is a server/client combination providing media synchronization, chat, and administration for an arbitrary number of channels.
+I began developing this as a hobby project, and when Synchtube announced their closure, I began polishing it and readying it for the public.

+I am hosting a CyTube server at http://cytube.calzoneman.net

 The serverside is written in JavaScript and runs on Node.JS.
 It makes use of a MySQL database to store user registrations, cached media metadata, and data about each channel.

-The clientside is written in JavaScript and makes use of Socket.IO and jQuery.
+The clientside is written in JavaScript and makes use of Socket.IO and jQuery as well as the APIs for various media providers.
 The web interface uses Bootstrap for layout and styling.

-Sync currently supports YouTube, Soundcloud, Vimeo, Dailymotion, Livestream, and TwitchTV.
+The following media sources are currently supported:
+- YouTube (individual videos)
+- YouTube Playlists
+- Vimeo
+- Dailymotion
+- Soundcloud
+- Livestream.com
+- Twitch.tv
+- RTMP livestreams

 Installing
 ----------

 This assumes you have Node.JS installed.
-I'm using v0.10, please feel free to report which versions do/do not work
+I'm using v0.10, please feel free to report which versions do/do not work.
+I recommend using at least v0.8.20 due to a bug in previous versions of node that caused sketchy client connections to crash the server.

+First install MySQL on the server.
+There are many online tutorials for setting up MySQL on various operating systems.
+I recommend installing phpMyAdmin so that you have a nice database administration interface.
+Create a new user and database, and make sure the user has full permissions for the database.

+Then, follow these instructions to install CyTube:

-    1. Clone this repository
+1. Clone this repository (`git clone https://github.com/calzoneman/sync`)
-    2. `cd` to the directory containing the source files
+2. cd to the directory containing the source files
-    3. Install socket.io: `npm install socket.io`
-    4. Install connect: `npm install connect`
-    5. Install your distribution's `libmysqlclient` package
-    6. Install the libmysql node module: `npm install mysql-libmysqlclient`
-    7. Install bcrypt: `npm install bcrypt`
+3. Install dependencies: `npm install socket.io connect mysql-libmysqlclient node_hash bcrypt`
-    8. Install node_hash: `npm install node_hash`
-    9. Edit `config.js` and input your database details and connection port
+4. Edit `config.js` and input your database details and connection port
-    10. Edit `www/assets/js/iourl.js` and change the value of `IO_URL` to `yourhostname:port` where `port` is the port defined in `config.js`
+5. Edit `www/assets/js/iourl.js` and change the value of `IO_URL` to `yourhostname:port` where `port` is the port defined in `config.js`

+If you get an error when trying to install `mysql-libmysqlclient`, you need to install your operating system's MySQL client library.
+On Arch, this package is `libmysqlclient`.

 Running
 -------